SeaSharpe/Design/ThreatModel.md

   **Description:**     An external agent interrupts data flowing across a trust boundary in either direction.

-  **Justification:**   If an ISP, goverment or other entity interupts traffic between a client and us or between us and stripe we would no longer be able to serve our customers.
-We would take all aproprate steps to ensure such a thing does not happen.
+  **Justification:**   If an ISP, government or other entity disrupts traffic between our server and clients or stripe we would no longer be able to process sales.
+We would take all aproprate steps to ensure that this does not occur.
   -------------------- --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------